Frequently Asked Questions

 Pell Grants do not affect the amount awarded for Build Dakota Scholarships and can be used for living expenses while attending school.

-Please contact the financial aid office at your technical institute with questions for further details regarding your individual situation.
+Please contact the financial aid office at your technical college with questions for further details regarding your individual situation.

-Yes, however, because there are certain regulations tied to certain types of funds, it is recommended you contact the technical institute financial aid department for questions regarding your individual situation.
+Yes, however, because there are certain regulations tied to certain types of funds, it is recommended you contact the technical college financial aid department for questions regarding your individual situation.

 The Build Dakota Scholarship covers any expenses directly related to program requirements.
 This includes tuition, fees, books, laptops, equipment and tools.
 These purchases must be required by the technical institute program.
 If a student wishes to purchase additional or optional equipment, books, or tools, it is at his or her own expense.
 The Build Dakota Scholarship does not pay for any housing or living expenses.